Kruithne/spooder/README.md

 Named parameters can be used in paths by prefixing a path segment with a colon.

+> [!NOTE]
-> ℹ️ Named parameters will overwrite existing query parameters with the same name.
+> Named parameters will overwrite existing query parameters with the same name.

 ```ts
 server.route('/test/:param', (req, url) => {